To provide a broad and balanced curriculum which meets the requirements of the National Curriculum and engages our children

 Our curriculum provides children with opportunities to learn the core skills of reading, writing and mathematics in engaging contexts and has opportunities for them to apply these skills across a range of subjects.
 In Early Years we start teaching our children about the sounds that letters make through their daily phonics lessons following the Letters and Sounds programme.

 Reading has a high priority across school, the teaching of reading develops our children to become lifelong readers with the ability to use their reading to deepen their understanding of other subjects.
-In EYFS and KS1, teachers provide pupils with reading books which reflect and support progress in the phonic phase children are currently working within.
-As the children move through KS2, we use Treetops until they are fluent and enthusiastic readers.
-At this point they independently select challenging books that help them to expand their knowledge of a range of authors and vocabulary.
+In EYFS and KS1, teachers teach early reading through Little Wandle Letters and Sounds revised.
+Please see our phonics page for more information and links to resources to support your child at home.
+Teachers will send children home with a reading book which reflect and support progress in the phonic phase children are currently working within, alongside a book for sharing which will develop reading for pleasure.
+The reading for pleasure book is for an adult to read to them.
+As the children move through KS2, we use Treetops as a structured reading programme until they are fluent and enthusiastic readers, again they will also select a reading for pleasure book from their classroom selection and will be encouraged to recommend books they enjoy to their peers.
+Once we are confident that they are confident readers they will independently select challenging books that help them to expand their knowledge of a range of authors and vocabulary.
+Our teachers have a wealth of knowledge about children’s literature and will be happy to discuss and recommend books which your child may enjoy.

 Each term we assess children in all areas of the curriculum to measure the impact of our teaching on their outcomes.
 We ensure that our children make good progress from their starting points and teach in a way that encourages children to become independent and resilient learners who thrive on challenge.
 Each year the objectives they are taught build on their prior learning and extend their knowledge.